 Peoples Museum in Birzeit, Palestine

-museum, which represents a collection of items, histories and memories
+represents a collection of items, histories and memories of the residents

-This project seeks a different approach to the concept of a museum.
+This project is a new, different approach to the concept of a museum.

 It is about how people want to represent themselves.

 The Artifacts as well as the idea of the museum is to be developed